NawaMan/FunctionalJ/docs/rule_type.md

 # Rule Type

+Rule types are type with constraint build in so that only the valid instance is allowed.

-I will write this -- promise.
+I will write more of this -- promise.

 Nawa - 2019-01-08